spotts2010/global-stay-2/README.md

 - **Bookings Management**: A placeholder page for users to view their upcoming and past stays.
 - **Functional "About Property" Form**: The form for editing the core details of a listing (name, type, location, etc.) is now fully functional and saves data directly to the Firestore database.
 - **Functional Photo Gallery Management**: The "Photo Gallery" section within "Edit Listing" now allows for uploading, reordering (via drag-and-drop), and deleting images, with changes saved to the Firestore database.
+- **Intelligent POI Categorization**: When adding a new Point of Interest (POI) via Google Places search, the system automatically assigns a logical category (e.g., 'Dining', 'Transport') based on the type of place selected.
+This provides a smarter default than just 'Unassigned', which the host can still override.

 ## Notification System Logic